Vincinator/xlane-lkm/development-guide.md

 ### Specification Documents

-The specification documents of each ASGUARD component provide a brief description on how ASGUARD works (high level).
+The specification documents of each ASGARD component provide a brief description on how ASGARD works (high level).
 For low level details, please refer to the source code.
-The specification documents have the single purpose to give a brief introduction to the responibilities of that described ASGUARD component.
+The specification documents have the single purpose to give a brief introduction to the responibilities of that described ASGARD component.